DevOps Implementation Best Practices

 DevOps is a tricky one though.
 Even if you can pin down what it actually is and how it works, it’s even trickier to implement it properly.
-The good new is that there are some best practices to follow to make sure you get the most out of your DevOps implementation strategy.
+The good news is that this article will discuss some DevOps implementation best practices to follow.

 The DevOps Problem